 St. Andrews (Scotland)

-In addition to the above, you can apply to be a Fulbright Scholar which are based in numerous countries, including the UK and Ireland.
+In addition to the above, you can apply for a Fulbright Grant which supports graduate study and research in 140+ countries, including the UK and Ireland.

-UK Grad Study and Fellowships Info Session with Hasher Nisar ‘16.5 (recorded 11/20)
+UK Grad Study and Fellowships Info Session with Hasher Nisar ‘16.5 (November 2020)

 Apply for Nomination

 Letters of recommendation are NOT included in this stage of application.
-One brief faculty assessment is required by April 8.
-Talk with this individual about your graduate program and fellowship interest well in advance of your April 1 submission!
+One brief faculty assessment is required within a week after the deadline.
+Talk with this individual about your graduate program and fellowship interest well in advance of your April submission!